Aashka Goradia: Career

 From 2013 to 2015, she played the role of Maharani Dheer Bai Bhatiyani in the television series Bharat Ka Veer Putra – Maharana Pratap on Sony TV.
 In August 2015, she played the evil fairy Mahavinashini on Sab TV's Baal Veer.
 She was then seen in the supernatural drama Naagin from 2016 to 2017.

 In 2017, she participated in the couple dance reality show Nach Baliye Season 8 on StarPlus with fiancé Brent Goble.
 First eliminated on 14 May, they as a wild card entry only to be eliminated again on 4 June.
 In 2019, Goradia was seen playing the role of Sapt-roopa on &TV's show Daayan.
 Her last screen appearance was as a contestant on Kitchen Champion 5.

 Personal life

 Aashka dated television actor Rohit Bakshi from 2006 to 2015.
 After her break-up, she started dating Brent Goble, an American businessman.
 Aashka married Brent on 1 December 2017 in a Christian wedding ceremony, followed with a traditional Hindu ceremony on 3 December 2017.
 The couple welcomed their first child, a boy, in October 2023.
+Their second child, also a boy, was born in May 2026.

 Trolled for undergoing a lip job in 2018, Aashka responded by opening up about the surgery and claiming that her choice to look better did not make her fake.
 Earlier the same year, she slammed the reality show Bigg Boss in an interview with actor and talkshow host Rajeev Khandelwal on his show Juzzbaatt for misrepresenting her as a lesbian by using editing tricks.